-Anton Delecca is a saxophonist, composer and teacher from Melbourne, Australia living in New York, undertaking a Masters in Music in Jazz Studies at Queens College.
+Anton Delecca is a saxophonist, composer and educator from Melbourne, Australia living in New York, undertaking a Masters in Music in Jazz Studies at Queens College.

 He grew up listening to a diverse range of music with early influences including Ravi Shankar and Louis Armstrong from his father’s record collection, Led Zeppelin and 70s pop from his brother’s collection and the classical cello and piano practice of his sister, all of which have contributed to his music today.